Jenny Lewis: Acting career

+and later had recurring roles in Shannon's Deal and Brooklyn Bridge.
+She also had single-episode roles in shows such as Murder, She Wrote; The Twilight Zone (1985); Baywatch; The Golden Girls; Growing Pains; Just the Ten of Us; Roseanne; and Mr. Belvedere.
+She had roles in made-for-TV movies; including as Evangeline "Eva" Saint Claire in the 1987 adaptation of Uncle Tom's Cabin, in A Friendship in Vienna, Joe Dante's Runaway Daughters, and Talk to Me with Yasmine Bleeth.

+Lewis also acted in feature films, including Troop Beverly Hills and The Wizard in 1989.
+She went on to be in Big Girls Don't Cry...
+They Get Even, Foxfire, and Pleasantville.
+She was also in Don's Plum, filmed 1995–96 – though it remains unreleased in the U.S.

+In 2015, she appeared in the Netflix movie A Very Murray Christmas as a waitress and sang a few songs, including "Baby, It's Cold Outside" in a duet with Bill Murray.

 Music

 Rilo Kiley

 In 1998, Lewis and friends Pierre De Reeder, Dave Rock, and then-boyfriend Blake Sennett formed the band Rilo Kiley.
 (Rock was eventually replaced by Jason Boesel.)
 In an interview with NPR's All Songs Considered, Lewis remarked that she wanted to name the group Love's Way (after her parents' lounge act in Las Vegas), but Sennett "didn't go for it."
 Originally asked to sing back-up vocals by Sennett, Lewis refused to join the band unless she was able to sing lead vocals.

 Beginning with a country sound, Rilo Kiley gravitated toward a downbeat indie rock sound, gaining the attention of Warner Bros., who signed the band (via its own imprint, Brute/Beaute Records) for the release of their 2004 album More Adventurous, which gained the band some success.
 Critics such as Pitchfork attributed this to the "wise" decision to emphasize Lewis's voice and presence more so than in previous albums.
 The song "Portions for Foxes" was a hit.
 Rilo Kiley's 2007 album Under the Blacklight was released directly by Warner Bros.

 In 2011, Sennett hinted that Rilo Kiley had disbanded.
 Lewis confirmed the band's split in 2014.

 A retrospective of Lewis's career by Jessica Roy in 2016 commented that Lewis was a style icon to a certain type of music-loving young people in the 2000s.
 Roy commented:

 For a particular brand of suburban girl who fancied herself cooler than her peers, Jenny was a fire-haired figure of worship.
 With her endless supply of cool sunglasses, vintage dresses, and hats ... she was a beacon of hope for introspective teens ... as a microgenerational sad-girl touchstone, many of us have our own Jenny Lewis Anecdote, our lives touched by her magnificent tweeness in different ways.

+The band reunited in 2025, embarking on a North American tour and playing at the Just Like Heaven Festival on May 10, 2025 at the Rose Bowl.